OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ## Being precisely vague

-Ontologies allow annotation at varying levels of precision: e.g. Maybe the entity being annotated is a subtype of glial cell, but you don’t know which, you can just annotate with ‘glial cell’
+Ontologies allow annotation at varying levels of precision: e.g. Maybe the entity being annotated is a subtype of glial cell, but you don't know which, you can just annotate with 'glial cell'

 ### Polyhierarchy